- Town centre regeneration,

 - Local authority development and partnerships,

 - Widening participation

 A Fellow of the Higher Education Academy, his research interests focus on the renewal of New Towns and rapidly developed cities in the UK and abroad, town centres, regeneration, and planning for growth.
 His specialisms include local authority development and partnerships, delivery in practice, and strategic/regional planning.
 Victor teaches practice-related modules on development, planning and regeneration.

-Previously Assistant Chief Executive at Bracknell Forest Council, one of the six unitary authorities in Berkshire, providing the complete range of local government services.
-Victor led the council’s team to deliver the regeneration of Bracknell town centre (The Lexicon), the first post-war New Town centre to be substantially redeveloped, one of the largest construction projects in the UK, and a multi award-winning development.
+Victor is a consultant in regeneration and development advising the public and private sector with a background in local authority regeneration, planning and corporate management.
+Previously Assistant/Deputy Chief Executive at Bracknell Forest and Basingstoke and Deane councils, Victor led the council’s team to deliver the regeneration of Bracknell town centre (The Lexicon), a multi award-winning scheme, the first post-war New Town centre to be substantially redeveloped, and one of the largest construction projects in the UK.

-Victor has 35 years’ experience in varied roles in London, Berkshire and Hampshire.
-He led a range of services including planning, transport, economic development, corporate property, community safety, local strategic partnerships, transformation, performance management and corporate policy.
-An experienced local government senior manager and development professional, his background includes promoting major new growth areas as well as strategic and regional policy.
+A chartered town planner and experienced local government senior manager, Victor has led a range of services including planning, transport, economic development, corporate property, community safety, local strategic partnerships, transformation, performance management and corporate policy.
+His background includes promoting major new growth areas as well as strategic and regional policy.